NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf@val-permissive-nodata@@: *<yes or no>*
-    The scoped form of @ref val-permissive-mode@, limited to NODATA responses (NOERROR with an empty answer section).
-Otherwise identical to
-    @ref val-permissive-nxdomain@, including what it gives up and the
-    @ref serve-expired@ interaction, and it is the counterpart option for a filtering resolver that expresses a block as NODATA rather than as NXDOMAIN.
+    The scoped form of :ref:`val-permissive-mode<unbound.conf.val-permissive-mode>`, limited to NODATA responses (NOERROR with an empty answer section).
+Otherwise identical to :ref:`val-permissive-nxdomain<unbound.conf.val-permissive-nxdomain>`, including what it gives up and the :ref:`serve-expired<unbound.conf.serve-expired>` interaction, and it is the counterpart option for a filtering resolver that expresses a block as NODATA rather than as NXDOMAIN.